Coyote: Attacks on humans

 Coyote attacks on humans are uncommon and rarely cause serious injuries, due to the relatively small size of the coyote, but have been increasingly frequent, especially in California.
-There have been only two confirmed fatal attacks: one on a three-year-old named Kelly Keen in Glendale, California and another on a nineteen-year-old named Taylor Mitchell in Nova Scotia, Canada.
+By the middle of the 19th century, the coyote was already marked as an enemy by humans.
+There have been only two confirmed fatal attacks: one on three-year-old Kelly Keen in Glendale, California and another on nineteen-year-old singer-songwriter Taylor Mitchell in Nova Scotia, Canada.
 In the 30 years leading up to March 2006, at least 160 attacks occurred in the United States, mostly in the Los Angeles County area.
 Data from United States Department of Agriculture (USDA) Wildlife Services, the California Department of Fish and Game, and other sources show that while 41 attacks occurred during the period of 1988–1997, 48 attacks were verified from 1998 through 2003.
 The majority of these incidents occurred in Southern California near the suburban-wildland interface.

 In the absence of the harassment of coyotes practiced by rural people, urban coyotes are losing their fear of humans, which is further worsened by people intentionally or unintentionally feeding coyotes.
 In such situations, some coyotes have begun to act aggressively toward humans, chasing joggers and bicyclists, confronting people walking their dogs, and stalking small children.
-Non-rabid coyotes in these areas sometimes target small children, mostly under the age of 10, though some adults have been bitten.
+Albeit rarely, coyotes in these areas have targeted small children, mostly under the age of 10, though some adults have been bitten.

 Although media reports of such attacks generally identify the animals in question as simply "coyotes", research into the genetics of the eastern coyote indicates those involved in attacks in northeast North America, including Pennsylvania, New York, New England, and eastern Canada, may have actually been coywolves, hybrids of Canis latrans and C. lupus, not fully coyotes.